ManimCommunity/manim/.github/PULL_REQUEST_TEMPLATE.md

 -->
 ## Changelog / Overview
 <!-- Optional (Recommended): a detailed overview of the PR for the upcoming
 release's changelog entry.
-Useful for when the PR title isn't enough. -->
+Useful for when the PR title isn't enough.

+DO NOT REMOVE THE FOLLOWING CHANGELOG LINES, EVEN IF YOU DON'T USE THEM.-->
 <!--changelog-start-->

 <!--changelog-end-->